ZenDevelopmentEcosystem/FileSet/docs/commands/config.md

 fileset config
 ```

-Silence printing of the configuration, only validate:
+Silence printing of the configuration, only validate; can not be combined with other
+print-options:

 ```console
 fileset config -q|--quite